Showing course contents for the educational year 2022 - 2023 .

 The students will receive a grade for the part of the curriculum that is taught as cooperative learning.
 This grade is based on points that the students collect through the different activities in the module.
 This part of the curriculum will not be part of the final exam.
 The grade received from cooperative learning accounts for 25% of the final grade.

 The parts of the curriculum that are not covered by cooperative learning will be tested in a final exam of 3 hours.
 This exam will account for 75% of the final grade and is graded A-F. The final exam is a multiple choice test.
 Permitted aids code B1.

 Type of course:

-The examiner will be involved in the planning, revision and approval of the course plan and exam questions.
+The examiner will be involved in the planning, revision and approval of the exam questions and distribution of grade scale.

 Allowed examination aids: B1 Calculator handed out, no other aids